-A course of study in Mathematical Methods can establish a basis for further education and employment in the fields of natural and physical sciences (especially physics and mathematics and chemistry), science education, medical and health sciences (including human biology, biomedical science, nanoscience forensics), and engineering (including chemical, civil. electrical mechanical engineering, and avionics. communications and mining), computer science (including electronics and software design), psychology and business.
+A course of study in Mathematical Methods can establish a basis for further education and employment in the fields of natural and physical sciences (especially physics and mathematics chemistry), and science education, medical and health sciences (including biomedical human biology, science, nanoscience and forensics), engineering (including chemical, electrical and mechanical engineering, avionics, communications and mining), computer science (including electronics and software design), psychology and business.

-- recall mathematical knowledge.
+- · recall mathematical knowledge.

 - use mathematical knowledge.

 - communicate mathematical knowledge.

 - evaluate the reasonableness of solutions.

 - justify procedures and decisions.

 - solve mathematical problems.